-- 1. Give an example of a serializable schedule and an example of a non-serializable schedule. - 2.
-Apply the two-phase locking protocol to the two schedules above. - 3.
+- 1. Describe the two-phase locking protocol.
+Do not give examples but describe the protocol in general terms. - 2.
+What is the purpose of the two-phase locking protocol? - 3.
 Complete the following sentences: - a.
 Two schedules are conflict equivalent if ... - b.
 A schedule is serializable if ...